crl0wryjr/cognitive-trace/README.md

 ## What are Scratchpads?

-Scratchpads are a type of working memory available to LLMs, most often used in __Chain of ..._ style prompts.
+Scratchpads are a type of working memory available to LLMs, most often used in _Chain of ..._ style prompts.
 With many LLMs this feature is turned off by deafult, and even when enabled, the contents of the scratchpad is not usually shared with the user.

 With this framework I am exposing the LLM's scratchpad,  giving us insight into the reasoning processes thats occur during response generation.
 Think of this as a debugging tool for AI-generated output.

 ## Key Features

 - **Reasoning Transparency**: Visual inspection of LLM decision-making processes
-- **Prompt Optimization**: Tools for troubleshooting and improving user prompts
 - **Strategy Analysis**: Understanding of different reasoning strategies employed by LLMs
 - **Execution Step Tracking**: Detailed view of how LLMs approach complex problems

 ## What is Metacognitive Prompting

 Metacognitive Prompting is a framework intended to mimic the way a human being reasons.
 In the paper [Metacognitive Prompting Improves Understanding in Large Language Models](https://arxiv.org/abs/2308.05342) Yuqing Wang describes MP as:
 > Derived from cognitive psychology, metacognition relates to an individual’s awareness and self-reflection on their cognitive processes.
-Our ap-proach integrates key aspects of human metacognitive processes into LLMs.
+Our approach integrates key aspects of human metacognitive processes into LLMs.

 ## Research Background

-This work is inspired by extensive research on both Metacongnitive Prompting and scratchpads, and their role in improving __Chain of ...__ style reasoning in language models.
+This work is inspired by extensive research on both Metacongnitive Prompting and scratchpads, and their role in improving _Chain of ..._ style reasoning in LLMs.

 The initial idea for utilizing scratchpads to expose LLM reasoning and output comes from four, somewhat terrifying studies exploring how LLMs will knowlingly act in deceptive ways: